dazld/mocha-cljs/README.md

 ## Running

 - install [entr](http://eradman.com/entrproject/), will be `brew install entr` or the equivalent for most of you.
+- Ensure you have node > 12 installed.
+- run `npm ci`
 - run `make test`
 - open up `foo.core-test` in the test directory
 - write tests with `assert`